jiefeiy/glsm-american/README.md

 # glsm-american

-This repository includes numerical examples for the paper "Gradient-enhanced sparse Hermite polynomial expansions for pricing and hedging high-dimensional American options" by Jiefei Yang and Guanglian Li, 2024.
+This repository includes numerical examples for the paper [Gradient-enhanced sparse Hermite polynomial expansions for pricing and hedging high-dimensional American options](https://arxiv.org/abs/2405.02570) by Jiefei Yang and Guanglian Li, 2024.

 ## Quick start
 To see how G-LSM method works in a 2-d max-call example, git clone this repo, and run `./quick_start_glsm.m`.